Mart1i1n/available-attestation/README.md

 #### 2.2.1.
 Docker

-We used Docker to run our experiments.
+We use Docker to run our experiments.
 You can install Docker by following the instructions provided in the [official Docker documentation](https://docs.docker.com/engine/install/).
 Ensure that your Docker Engine version is at least **Docker 24**.

 #### 2.2.2.
 Python Requirements